niranjanreddy891/3d-texturing/README.md

 Step 1: Select "Objects" button in the GUI where .obj files are present

 Step 2: Select a texture which you want by clicking "Texture file" button in the GUI.
-(JPEG format)
+(JPEG and PNG format)

 Step 4: Select an empty folder where you want to see the output rendered images.